wp-plugins/youtube-simple-gallery/readme.txt

 * Update English Translation.
 * Added Support FontAwesome.css in the Admin Page.
-* Added new function for not display the related videos.
 * Added Persian (Iran) by Pouya Abbassi.
 * Added Playback quality in the video.
 * Added new features like: Show or Hide suggested videos, player controls and video title and player actions.